AgentMC/Sao18/Translate/En/PR-III-01.md

 The finishing communication, as usual, was only a single blunt word.

-With a smile, Suteica slowly pulled the control stick and caused the damaged beloved dragon to turn again by one hundred and eighty degrees once again.
+With a smile, Stika slowly pulled the control stick and caused the damaged beloved dragon to turn again by one hundred and eighty degrees once again.
 A huge cosmic beast approaching is fully displayed on the main image board.
 There are eight attack munitions already stored in the enormous tentacles wandering around.

 Oh...ooooooooo.......